 AppsFlyer also supports an older integration method with Google Analytics.

 If your app is already using the older integration method it has to be disabled first or the result is duplicate results on GA when both methods are activated at the same time.
 Contact AppsFlyer Support or your CSM to perform the switch over between the two methods to avoid any duplicates or loss of data.

 NOTE: As with all 3rd party platforms, Google Analytics receives all Facebook and Twitter data labeled as “organic” due to their T&Cs.

 Custom Dimensions on Google Analytics

-There is another recommended method for sending AppsFlyer's attribution data to Google analytics, that is set up on GA and not on AppsFlyer's dashboard.
+There is another available method for sending AppsFlyer's attribution data to Google analytics, that is set up on GA and not on AppsFlyer's dashboard.
 You can read about it here.